gioapru/gioapru.github.io/_pages/expose.md

 * Know your strengths, but also your weaknesses.
 Do you do something _better_ than another work, and can you _prove_ it?
 Then state it.
 Is there something that you cannot do?
 Then acknowledge it as a limitation.
   * This point should not pertain to your expose, but it's still good to keep in mind.
 * Take inspiration from good papers.
 Do you see a nice schematic, or a nice table?
 Use it (not the same one, just the style).
 * Criticize with elegance.
 Do you know for a fact that a given paper has some limitations?
-Then state it, but in a "soft" way.
+Then state it, but "softly".
   * Create "tension".
-Remember that people are more attracted by "problems" than by "positive" (or "neutral") statements.
+Remember that people [tend to be more attracted](https://journals.sagepub.com/doi/abs/10.1207/s15327957pspr0504_2) by "problems" than by "positive" (or "neutral") statements.
 * When writing in LaTeX, remember to use Google if you encounter problems.
 In 99% of the cases, the solution is already there (you only need to search for it).
   * Also, put [Google Scholar](https://scholar.google.com/) on your bookmarks, and use that as your main source of literature search.
 * I have (arguably) written a good amount of [papers](https://www.giovanniapruzzese.com/publications/). **Read them** (typically, the most recent ones are the best ones).
 I'm not the best researcher, but they should still provide you a good foundation.